GeminiDRSoftware/IRAF_VM_tutorial/source/virtualbox/installation.rst

 * Get the installation files

+    **LINK REMOVED; THE 2022 VM IMAGE ISN'T WORKING YET ON VIRTUALBOX** (but the 2020 version is still linked from the sub-bullet below).

   - Download the OVA file containing the IRAF VM image (``gemini-IRAF-CO7-2022.07.ova``, updated Aug 2022) from |ova_file_2022|.